hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

     That service account needs the `Cloud KMS > Cloud KMS CryptoKey Encrypter/Decrypter` role on your key - please see [this step](https://cloud.google.com/sql/docs/mysql/configure-cmek#grantkey).

-* `deletion_protection` - (Optional, Default: `true` ) Whether or not to allow Terraform to destroy the instance.
+* `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the instance.
 Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` command that deletes the instance will fail.
+Defaults to `true`.

 * `restore_backup_context` - (optional) The context needed to restore the database to a backup run.
 This field will cause Terraform to trigger the database to restore from the backup run indicated.
 The configuration is detailed below.